renovate-bot/zw/docs/syntax/ice-modifiers.md

 ---
-sidebar_position: 2
+sidebar_position: 3
 id: ice-modifiers
 title: Ice Modifiers
 slug: /ice-modifiers
 ---

-Following ice modifiers are to be [passed](https://github.com/z-shell/zi/wiki/Alternate-Ice-Syntax/) to `zi ice...` to obtain described effects.
+Following ice modifiers are to be [passed](#Alternate-Syntax) to `zi ice...` to obtain described effects.
 The word `ice` means something that's added (like ice to a drink) – and in ZI it means adding a modifier to a next `zi` command, and also something that's temporary because it melts – and this means that the modification will last only for a **single** next `zi` command.

 Some Ice-modifiers are highlighted and clicking on them will take you to the appropriate Wiki page for an extended explanation.